 You can make profit share trading by correctly predicting whether a company’s stock will rise or fall in value.

 If you decide to trade shares with derivative products, you could take advantage of falling market prices by going short.

 You can trade shares online via the IG trading platform, which offers you a fast and smart way to trade via your web browser.
 You will have full dealing functionality and be able to open, close and edit positions with just a few clicks.

 Learn more about the IG online trading platform.

-How can beginners start trading shares?
+How can beginners start trading or investing in stocks?

 How do you buy shares in a company?